Banana Nut Muffins

 - Stir in the melted butter until well combined.

-- Fold in the chopped walnuts gently.
+- Fold in the chopped nuts gently.